piotrlinski/voice-recorder/docs/HOTKEY_TROUBLESHOOTING.md

 ```
 Then the key detection is working.

-## 3. Use Manual Recording Button
+## 3. Alternative Troubleshooting

-If hotkeys still don't work, you can use the manual recording button in the GUI:
+If hotkeys still don't work, check the following:

-1. Open the Voice Recorder GUI application
+1. Ensure the Voice Recorder application is running in the background
-2. Click the "🎤 Start Recording" button to start recording
+2. Verify that no other applications are intercepting the hotkey
-3. Click the "⏹️ Stop Recording" button to stop recording
+3. Try different keys to isolate the problem

 ## 4. Check Configuration